EBI-Metagenomics/miassembler/README.md

 The pipeline includes support for downloading raw-reads files directly from the EBI FIRE system.
 This feature is only available when running on the EBI network and is disabled by default (`--use_fire_download false`).

 To process private data, the pipeline should be launched with the `--use_fire_download` flag, and the samplesheet must include the private FTP (transfer services) paths.
 The `download_from_fire` module will be utilized to download the files.

-If you are **not using samplesheet** as input you need to add `--private_study` flag to activate a private mode in fetchtool.

 This module uses [Nextflow secrets](https://www.nextflow.io/docs/latest/secrets.html#how-it-works).
 Specifically, it requires the `FIRE_ACCESS_KEY` and `FIRE_SECRET_KEY` secrets to authenticate and download the files.